lakarbatti/hs-616/Course_Questions_Week-wise.md

 * Using an inner join to extract data from a table
 * Normalizing the data in a database table
 * Finding the mean of columns in a database table

+## Lecture 7a

+Which of the following in true with respect to relational database normalization?

+* Normalization involves removing redundancies aross tables and defining keys
+* Data in tables have a mean of zero and unit standard deviation
+* Making sure the data is normal as in human readable
+* Converting binary data to text data

+## Lecture 7b

+Which of the following is a common problem with messy datasets?

+* One entity is stored in multiple tables
+* Data is in the third norm form
+* Primary and foreign keys are well defined
+* Data is in human readable format